openresty/lua-nginx-module/README.markdown

 If they do *not* match, the `success` return value will be `false` and the `err` return value will be `"not matched"`.
 The `current_value` return value and `current_flags` return value will be the current `value` and current `flags` in the dictionary [ngx.shared.DICT](#ngxshareddict), just like [get](#ngxshareddictget) does.

-And below is an example:
+This function is often used to avoid race condition between [get](#ngxshareddictget) and [set](#ngxshareddictset) across multipe nginx worker processes, and below is an example:

 ```lua